johnkchiu/RESTless/index.md

 ---

 ### Why, why not?
-REST is great, actually, it's probably just good.
+REST is great.
+Actually, it's probably just good.
 However, when adopted for mobile, it is problematic.

 1. It's chatty -- REST recommends to break down API as resources, but it's too granular.
-For mobile communication, the loggest leg of the communcation is the OTA time.
+For mobile communication, the longest leg of the communcation is the OTA time.
 When API are very granular, it demands additional server calls to acomplish complicated tasks.
 2. It mumbles -- REST recommends using HTTP Response Codes (e.g. 200, 404) as the status response code for API.
 It's insufficient because it confuses HTTP protocal status with application status.

 ### Batch Request